Hailemariam Desalegn: Early life

 Hailemariam was born in 1965 in the Boloso Sore District Hombba of the Wolayita Zone in southern Ethiopia.
 Hailemariam is from Wolayta ethnic group of Ethiopia, the first largest in the Southern Nations, Nationalities, and People's Region (SNNPR).
-His family belongs to the Apostolic Church of Ethiopia, a Oneness Pentecostal denomination that is not part of the mainstream Ethiopian Protestant Christianity (Pentay), which believes in Trinitarianism.
+His family belongs to the Apostolic Church of Ethiopia, a Oneness Pentecostal denomination that is not part of mainstream Trinitarian Ethiopian Protestant Christianity (Pentay).
 Married to Roman Tesfaye, he is well known to be both a religious and family man.

 Education

 In 1988, Hailemariam received a bachelor's degree in civil engineering from Addis Ababa University.
 He subsequently worked as a graduate assistant in the Arba Minch Water Technology Institute (now Arba Minch University).
 After two years of working in this capacity, he won a scholarship to Tampere University of Technology in Finland, where he earned a master's degree in sanitation engineering.
 Upon his return to Ethiopia, he served in different academic and administrative capacities, including the dean of the Water Technology Institute, for 13 years.
-In between, he also earned an MA in Organizational Leadership at Azusa Pacific University, California, US.
+In 2006, he also received an MA in Organizational Leadership at Azusa Pacific University, California, US.